 How to Safely Transport and Dispose of your bio medical waste:

 The Electronic Drop-Off Depot is open Wednesday to Saturday, 8 a.m. to 6 p.m.
 Residents can drop off household electronics such as laptops, desktops, keyboards, monitors, TVs, projectors, radios, speakers, VCRs, DVD players, telephones (landline and cell phones), mp3 players, etc. free of charge.
-Businesses are asked to contact the Household Hazardous Waste Depot at 705-476-9814 before bringing electronics to the Depot.
+Businesses are asked to contact the Waste Diversion Facility at 705-476-9814 before bringing electronics to the Depot.

 Items with refrigerant are banned from the Electronic Drop-Off Depot.
 These items include refrigerators, freezers, AC units, dehumidifiers and water coolers.
 The city accepts items with refrigerants at the Merrick Landfill.
 There are fees attached to these items.